damusss/mili/guide/utility.md

 ### Utility Attributes

+-   `active`: Wether the window can be moved or resized.
+-   `active_drag`, `active_resize`: Wether dragging or resizing is enabled.
 -   `dragging`: Wether the window is being dragged.
 -   `resizing`: Wether the window is being resized.
 -   `relative`: The current frame's relative value (for example the relative size compared to the last frame).
 The same attribute is used for moving and resizing.
 -   `cumulative_relative`: The relative value from the moment the action started (for example the relative size compared to the moment the user started resizing).
 The same attribute is used for moving and resizing.

 The `relative` and `cumulative_relative` flags are always up-to-date when the callbacks are called.

+Finally, you can use the `mouse_changed()` method if you want to use `pygame.mouse.set_pos()` while the window is being dragged/resized without it glitching.

+## `CustomWindowBehavior`

+Other than losing the ability to be dragged or resized, borderless windows also loose convenience behaviors like maximizing, restoring, fullscreen, double clicking to maximize or snapping to the sides.
+This object utility is an extension to `CustomWindowBorders` that implements those exact features.

+This object solely works on state changes, meaning you don't need to call any update method.
+You can customize it in the costrcutor (or changing the associated non-private attributes/properties) like follows:

+-   `window`: The `pygame.Window` object to customize.
+-   `borders`: The independent `CustomWindowBorders` instance responsible for dragging and resizing.
+Note that some callbacks will be overridden by this utility.
+-   `display_size`: The size of the monitor the window is in, size that will be used for maximizing and snapping.
+-   `taskbar_size`: The height (or width, depending on orientation) of the taskbar that will be excluded from calculations.
+-   `taskbar_position`: The position of the taskbar, either `left`, `right`, `top` or `bottom` (most common).
+-   `double_click_cooldown`: The cooldown that allows the window to be maximized when double clicking the top portion.
+None means this feature is disabled.
+-   `snap_border_size`: The size of the areas that the mouse must collide with to trigger snapping in the left, right, top, bottom sides.
+-   `snap_corner_size`: The size of the areas that the mouse must collide with to trigger snapping in the topleft, topright, bottomleft, bottomright corners.
+-   `allow_snap`: Wether the window can be snapped to the sides of the monitors.
+-   `before_maximized_data`: A tuple of (size, position) before maximing.
+This is only useful if your app remembers the last window state and you want to restore it correctly.
+You can access this with the attribute if you want to save it to a file.

+The following additional properties are available (can also be set):

+-   `maximized`: Wether the window is maximized.
+-   `minimized`: Wether the window is minimized.
+-   `snapped`: Return the name of the snap position if it is snapped, otherwise None.
+If the window only has its height snapped, `height` is returned.
+-   `fullscreen`: Wether the window is in fullscreen mode.

+You can manually control the window state with the following methods:

+-   `maximize()`, `unmaximize()`, `toggle_maximize()`: Change the maximized status.
+-   `minimize()`, `unminimize()`, `toggle_minimize()`: Change the minimized status.
+-   `fullscreen_on()`, `fullscreen_off()`: `toggle_fullscreen()`: Change the fullscreen status.
+The borders will be deactivated while the fullscreen is on.
+-   `snap(position)`: Snap the window to an allowed position.
+Snapping to the top or bottom is the same as maximizing. `heigt` is allowed.
+-   `unsnap()`: Restore the window from a snapped position.
+-   `center()`: Center the window inside the display.

 ## `AdaptiveUIScaler`